kedro-org/kedro/docs/source/deployment/databricks/databricks_deployment_workflow.md

 ![Configure Databricks job cluster](../../meta/images/databricks_configure_job_cluster.png)

+### Configure the job

-3. **Configure the job**: Configure the job with the following settings:
+Configure the job with the following settings:

 - Enter `iris-databricks` in the `Name` field.
 - In the dropdown menu for the `Type` field, select `Python wheel`.